HOW TO SPEND ONE WEEK IN TUSCANY ITINERARY

 Personally, I would visit Tuscany next time at the end of April or early May as it gets a bit warmer and the scenery is supposed to be even more colorful and bright.

 Or I would pick fall as my travel time – at the end of September and October – when the weather is still good, the crowds are gone, and the hills and trees are still lush and colorful.

 If you want to do a beach vacation or don’t plan to spend a lot of time in the cities/towns and popular villages, then summer – July and August – when it gets hot would be a good choice.

-BEST PLACES TO VISIT IN TUSCANY IN 1 WEEK
+PLACES TO VISIT IN 7 DAYS IN TUSCANY

 Here are the best places to visit in one week in Tuscany (if you have only have 5 days in Tuscany leave out a few stops that seem the least appealing to you).

 Florence!
 One of the places that you seriously have to add to your Tuscany itinerary is this city!